StrongShiv8/strongshiv8.github.io/_posts/2024-03-24-Year-of-the-Fox.md

 ```
 {: .nolineno}

-### This machine mainly teaches me about Port Forwording !!
+>This machine mainly teaches me about Port Forwarding !!
+{: .prompt-tip }